 We invite you to read about the VAT registration procedure in Slovakia in the scheme below:

-VAT registration for non-resident companies in Slovakia
+VAT liability in Slovakia

 Slovakia became a member of the European Union (EU) in 2004 and, since then, it has integrated in its national taxation system the EU’s regulations concerning VAT registration, compliance and procedures.